br3ndonland/udacity-fsnd/info/markdown-guide.md

 - Apple only (macOS/iOS)
 - Encryption?
 - Moved to subscription model
 - Maintains article tags as "keywords," a fatal flaw shared by other apps like [Papers](https://www.readcube.com/papers/).
-See my notes on citation managers in [this public GitHub Gist](https://gist.github.com/br3ndonland/8d4a9853922b475918faf1687163e7fc)
+See my notes on citation managers in [my cite repo](https://github.com/br3ndonland/cite).

 ### In-browser editors